Elbaku16/Elbaku16/README.md

 <br>

-### ♞ the position
+### the position

-Software Engineering student from Tecate, Baja California.
-Currently running my professional internship at **INPLADEM** (Tecate's municipal government), building internal systems and automating workflows.
-In parallel, finishing my B.Eng. at **UABC** and an iOS Mobile Development Immersive at **SDGKU**.
+Software Engineering student (UABC) also completing an iOS Mobile Development Immersive at SDGKU.
+I build across the full stack — web platforms, mobile apps, embedded systems, and AI-integrated tools — and I've shipped real, production-facing work: a live government web platform, a published educational game, and an AI-powered mobile app built on Google Gemini.

 I've played chess since I was a kid, and still teach it.
 It shaped how I write code more than any tutorial did: think a few moves ahead, don't move a piece without knowing why, and a quiet position can still be winning.